rian-kh/DiscordMessages-AI/README.md

  - Python (latest)
  - gpt_2_simple (latest)
  - PySimpleGUI (latest)
-2. Unzip the DiscordMessages-AI repository.
+2. Unzip the DiscordMessages-AI repository **into** an IDE's project folder (like PyCharm).
 3. Go to your environment executable folder and drag the **site-packages** folder from the unzipped repository into it. **(Will replace some files)**
-4. Run main<area>.py with the respective Python executable.
+4. Run main<area>.py using the respective Python environment.

 ### Windows (using GPU)
 1. Set up a conda virtual environment with the following (refer to [Tensorflow w/ GPU installation](https://www.tensorflow.org/install/pip#windows-native)):